FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Protein affords the right amino acids that lead to the development of muscles, not to mention tissue strength and healthy skin.
 The omega-three fatty acids, which are available from oysters, are also good for the heart as they prevent inflammation and boost dogs’ immune system.

 Oysters are also a source of zinc as well as selenium.
-That is significant for immune system health, healing and metabolic processes.
+That is significant for immune system health, thyroid health, healing and metabolic processes.
 Selenium assists in healthy reproduction and fights free radicals that could lead to cancer.

 Oysters come available with high iron levels, which is great for the red blood cells in dogs.
 These cells transport oxygen throughout the body tissues through hemoglobin.
 The iron also improves strength and energy levels.
 Most dog foods with these benefits have a high-calorie downside, but this is not the case with oysters.
 They are also rich in nutrient levels like vitamin D as well as B12 and copper.